PASS/FAIL COURSE EVALUATION POLICY

 Important Information Regarding the Pass/Fail Course Evaluation Policy.

-- Students must turn in a Pass/Fail request form to their counselors on or before in order to receive this form of evaluation.
+- Students must turn in a Pass/Fail request form to their counselors on or before the specified deadline for quarter or semester classes in order to receive this form of evaluation.

 - The form must be signed by the student, the teacher, and the parent prior to being submitted to the counseling center.